Menu

 X-Factor

-Unmatched BFSI and financial-operations depth; India's only city with consulting-grade talent at GCC scale
+Unmatched BFSI and financial-operations depth.
+India's only city with consulting-grade talent at GCC scale and direct operational proximity to RBI, SEBI, and India's financial regulatory infrastructure

 Cost Competitiveness